-14. Subsequent events
+16. Subsequent events

-The Company has performed an evaluation of events that have occurred since June 30, 2020 and through the date on which the consolidated statement of financial condition was issued, and determined that there are no events that have occurred that would require recognition or additional disclosure.
+The Company has performed an evaluation of events that occurred since December 31, 2020 and through the date on which the consolidated statement of financial condition was issued, and determined that there are no events that have occurred that would require recognition or additional disclosure.